rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 - Auditd logging
 - PAM support

-`teleport-updated` will be updated to allow users to update or install Teleport's SELinux module.
+`teleport-update` will be updated to allow users to update or install Teleport's SELinux module.
 A flag will be added to `teleport start` that will check that the Teleport SELinux module is installed and configured correctly, and exit with an error otherwise.

 ## Details